ariph007/exceltoquery/README.md

 This projects is to helping you generate query from excel template

 ## How to use
-- Create a excel file
+- Create an excel file
 - on first row type field name || data type. ex: name||string (case sensitive)
 - This react will read the next row, so make sure to fill up the first row with field name
 - Upload file excel